-Early on in Kagiso Trust’s (KT) journey, it became clear that in order to continue serving underprivileged South Africans, we would need to find mechanisms to ensure the organisation’s sustainability.
+Early on in Kagiso Trust’s (KT) journey, it became clear that in order to continue serving underprivileged South Africans we would need to find mechanisms to ensure the organisation’s sustainability.

-Kagiso Trust now has a number of investments which enable us to continue our development work in rural and disadvantaged communities.
+Kagiso Trust now has a number of investments that enable us to continue our development work in rural and disadvantaged communities.
 Being self-sustainable has also provided us leverage to partner with other organisations and entities.